Table of Contents

 Environmental Conditions

-As a seller, you also need to report any problems regarding Hazardous materials on the property, like radioactive, biohazardous materials, asbestos, toxic, pesticides, herbicides, wastewater sludge, radon, methane, mill tailings, solvents or petroleum products.
-Include also are the Underground storage tanks, Aboveground storage tanks, Underground transmission lines, Animals kept in the residence, Property used as a dump, landfill, or municipal solid waste landfill, diseased or infested trees, or shrubs, and other issues concerning the environment.
+As a seller, you also need to report any problems regarding Hazardous materials on the property, like radioactive, biohazardous materials, asbestos, toxic, pesticides, herbicides, wastewater sludge, radon, methane, mill tailings, solvents, or petroleum products.
+Included also are the Underground storage tanks, Aboveground storage tanks, Underground transmission lines, Animals kept in the residence, Property used as a dump, landfill, or municipal solid waste landfill, diseased or infested trees, or shrubs, and other issues concerning the environment.

 Common Interest Community—Association Property